indyleo/dots-debian/README.md

 # My Dotfiles

-Distro I Use Is Debian Sid With AwesomWM and Qtile (Soon)
+Distro I Use Is Debian 12 With AwesomWM

 # Preview